ltgoslo/simple_elmo/README.md

 - **limit**: *integer, default 100*;

     the number of words from the vocabulary file to actually cache (counted from the first line).
-    Increase the default value if you are sure these words occur in your training data much more often than 1 or 2 times.
+    Increase the default value if you are sure these words occur in your data much more often than 1 or 2 times.
 - **full**: *boolean, default False*;

     if True, will try to load the full model from TensorFlow checkpoints, together with the vocabulary.